yvesngouateu/Technical-Documents-RAG/README.md

     This command uses the provided `environment.yml` file to install all necessary Python packages with the correct versions.
     ```bash
     conda env create -f environment.yml
-    conda activate temelion # Check the 'name:' field in environment.yml for the exact environment name
+    conda activate temelion-rag-env # Check the 'name:' field in environment.yml for the exact environment name
     ```

 3.  **Configure API Keys (CRITICAL & SECURELY):**
-    This application requires API keys for Voyage AI and Anthropic. **Do NOT hardcode these keys in the script.** The script (`app.py`) reads them from environment variables.
-You must set these variables in your system:
+    This application requires API keys for Voyage AI and Anthropic. **Do NOT hardcode these keys.** The script (`config.py`) reads them from environment variables.
+You must set these variables in your system: <!-- MODIFIED -->

     *   `VOYAGE_API_KEY`: Your API key from Voyage AI.
     *   `ANTHROPIC_API_KEY`: Your API key from Anthropic.